nette/safe-stream/readme.md

 fclose($handle); // and only now the file is renamed to test.txt
 ```

-You can of course use all the familiar function, such as:
+You can of course use all the familiar functions, such as:

 ```php
 file_put_contents('safe://test.txt', $content);